marvedventures/little-lemon-app-part1/README.md

 Users should be able to:

 - Create a React Native App using Expo
+- Use View, Text, and ScrollView Components
-- Create a Header
+- Create a Header Component
-- Create a Welcome Screen
+- Create a Welcome Screen Component
-- Create a Footer
+- Create a Footer Component
 - Update Styles of Components to match Scenario
 - Extract All Styles to StyleSheet API
 - Render Components to the App Component